EpicKiwi/Clemi/README.md

 #### Overwritable methods

-* `toValue(input:any):string` : Convert the input into a string value to put in the corresponding attribute
+* `toValue(input:any):string` : Convert the input into a string value to put in the corresponding attribute.
+Input will be null if the attribute is not present (Empty string if the argument id present but with empty content).
-* `fromValue(input:string):any` : Convert the input from the attribute into the javascript value
+* `fromValue(input:string):any` : Convert the input from the attribute into the javascript value.
+Return `null` or `undefined` to remove the argument.
-* `fromAttribute(element:HTMLElement,attributeName:string)` : Get the value from the element attributes and return the javascript value
-* `toAttribute(element:HTMLElement,attributeName:string,value:any)` : Convert and put the value on the element's attributes

 ## Contributing